CIS 5511. Programming Techniques

 5. Related techniques

-There are many situations where an in-time solution is more important than a perfect solution.
-The following techniques do not always produce optimal solutions, though are still useful when there are various restrictions on running time.
+There are many situations where an in-time solution is more valuable than an optimal solution.
+The following techniques deal with various restrictions on running time.

 Hill Climbing: When an optimization problem can be represented as searching for the maximum value of a function in a multidimensional space, "hill climbing" is a greedy algorithm which attempts to find a better solution by making an incremental change to the current solution.